Any tips for filling out the application?

 What do I do if a piece of information you require in the application is not available?

 Organizations not previously funded must submit a complete application by the deadline.
-Current grantees should provide written notification of any missing items with the submitted application on February 11, 2011.
-Applications with components received after February 11 and by February 18 will be assessed a 10% penalty if funded unless written notice is provided.
-No information will be accepted after February 18 without a prior written explanation.
+Current grantees should provide written notification of any missing items with the submitted application.
+Applications with components received after November 14 and by November 21 will be assessed a 10% penalty if funded unless written notice is provided.
+No information will be accepted after November 21 without a prior written explanation.

 Since applications are available on-line, can I send in my application electronically?
 Can I FAX my application?